AdrKacz/IA-Negotiation/README.md

 *[@AdrKacz](https://github.com/AdrKacz), [@mbeaufre](https://github.com/mbeaufre), Master Artificial Intelligence Ecole Centrale Lyon - Lyon 1*

+*If you have any questions or issues, don't hesitate to contact us or to open an Issue or a Pull Request*

 ## Run the project

 >Programs were tested on MacOS, and will work on Linux.
-If you do run on Windows ... well, at least please use a terminal that can display colour, or `.\legacy\main.py` won't run otherwise.
+If you do run on Windows ... well, at least please use a terminal that can display colour, or `./legacy/main.py` won't run otherwise.

 ```
 git clone https://github.com/AdrKacz/IA-Negotiation.git